-I received my Ph.D. in linguistics from Yale University in 2009.
+I received my Ph.D. from Yale University in 2009.
 My advisor at Yale was Larry Horn.
 Before I went to Yale I did an M.A. in linguistics and literature at the University of North Texas, where my advisor was Haj Ross.

 I use a wide variety of methods in my research, including ethnographic interviews, experimental video, quantitative surveys, and corpus data.
 My favorite topics include language ideologies and dimensions of meaning, and I’ve spent a lot of time in Belize working in these areas with the Creole language.
-I’m looking forward to future projects on Creole as spoken in the U.S., in New York City, New Orleans, and Los Angeles.
+I’m looking forward to future projects on Creole as spoken in the U.S. and on relations between Creole and African American Language.

 I enjoy teaching a wide variety of courses in linguistics and writing.